-Arrabiata is an Italian term for “mad” or “enraged.”
+Arabiatta is an Italian term for “mad” or “enraged.”
 I imagine that the name of this pasta dish must have been inspired by its bold red sauce and seasoning.
 Pepperoncini (pickled Italian hot peppers, available in jars from most any supermarket) and red pepper flakes are its signature flavorings.
 Use the amounts given here as a guideline—for a spicier effect, taste the sauce, then slowly step up the quantity of these two key ingredients.
+Photos by Hannah Kaminsky of Bittersweet.

 - 1 tablespoon extra-virgin olive oil